BDC Hamburger Icon

 Example 2: A trainer teaches the wrong exercise form.

-Another example of professional negligence is a physical trainer who’s sued because a client hurt their back performing an exercise the trainer taught them.
+Another example of professional negligence is a physical trainer who’s sued because a client hurt their back when performing an exercise the trainer taught them.
 The trainer taught and reinforced poor form in the exercise, leading to the client’s injury.
 This is professional negligence because physical trainers are expected to know and teach the correct form.

 Example 3: Stairs collapse in a house.